danielna/danielna.github.com/_posts/2017-09-14-creating-an-accessibility-engineering-practice.md

 tags: text
 ---

 I was a founding engineer and then the engineering manager of Etsy's first accessibility team for about a year, from mid-June 2016 to mid-June 2017.
-[Cameron](https://twitter.com/ckundo), [Kristyn](https://twitter.com/krreith) and I were a small team but our impact far exceeded our team size, and I will be forever proud of how much we accomplished.
+We were a small team of three, but [Cameron Cundiff](https://twitter.com/ckundo)'s deep subject matter expertise/strategic vision and [Kristyn Reith](https://twitter.com/krreith)'s work ethic and quick study of a completely new technical domain resulted in an organizational impact that far exceeded our team size.
+I will be forever proud of how much we accomplished.

 I very intimately understand how making your product accessible can seem like an intractable problem, especially at large companies with large codebase(s) and lots of teams.
 I still remember the meeting in 2015 that kicked it all off.
 Our manager at the time asked, "what should we work on this year?"
 Someone asked, "what's the deal with accessibility?"
 We all looked at each other and shrugged.
 Beyond best practices like associating form labels with inputs and being moderately confident that alt attributes on images were important for some reason none of us had a real understanding of how accessibility worked.